department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 ##### If you have an urgent care need

 **Please contact us first.** You can send a [secure message to your provider](https://www.myhealth.va.gov/mhv-portal-web/user-login?redirect=/mhv-portal-web/home) or call your facility’s advice nurse before going to a clinic or walk-in urgent care facility.

-By not using the ER for nonmedical emergencies, you can help us protect you, other patients, and our staff.
-And you can help us address critical medical needs first during this period of COVID-19 outbreak.
+Please don't go to the ER for nonmedical emergencies.
+This helps us protect you, other patients, and our staff from community spread of the coronavirus COVID-19 and address critical medical needs first during this time.

 **Symptoms that may require urgent care (within 24 to 48 hours) include:**
 - Sore throat, earache